cryptochunk/mining-getting-started/steps-to-build-the-rig.md

 14) Power on the new rig and press “Delete” or “F2” to enter setup.

 15) Go through the options and enable “Above 4G decoding”.
-	- Google this for your Mobo.
+	- Google this for your Motherboard.

-16) Enable integrated Graphics in the bios. - Google this for your Mobo.
+16) Enable integrated Graphics in the bios. - Google this for your Motherboard.

-17) Set Restore on AC/Power Loss to Power On. - Google this for your Mobo.
+17) Set Restore on AC/Power Loss to Power On. - Google this for your Motherboard.

 18) Set the boot sequence to boot from external USB first then SSD
-	- Google this for your Mobo.
+	- Google this for your Motherboard.

 19) Plug in the windows installation USB to any USB port in the Mobo.